A violation of global symmetries from replica wormholes and the fate of black hole remnants: Review of previous arguments

-The above argument can be improved to include the cases even if the group $G$ is abelian or it does not have representations with large dimensions.
-One instead considers forming several black holes with several representations $R \in \mathcal R$, for some large set of unitary irreducible representations $\mathcal R$.
+The above argument can be improved to include the cases when the group $G$ is abelian or when it does not have representations with large dimensions.
+One instead considers forming black holes with several possible representations $R \in \mathcal R$, for some large set of unitary irreducible representations $\mathcal R$.
 As explained before, since Hawking radiation is thermal, we can assume that the black holes maintain their representations $R$ throughout their evaporation process.
-When all black holes reach the mass $M = X M_{pl}$, we thus obtain a number $\sum_{R\in \mathcal R} \dim R$ of remnant states that are indistinguishable.
+When all black holes reach the mass $M = X M_{\text pl}$, we thus obtain a number $\sum_{R\in \mathcal R} \dim R$ of remnant states that are indistinguishable.
 Once again, if $ \pi X^2< \log \sum_{R\in \mathcal R} \dim R$, making the same set of assumptions as above, the existence of such objects is inconsistent with the covariant entropy bound.
+In other words, the presence of remnants, whose entropy can be arbitrarily large due to the presence of global symmetry, is inconsistent with the (naive use of) covariant entropy bound.
 Consequently, this stronger version of the above argument rules out the existence of any global symmetry with Lie group $G$ or any finite global symmetry $G$ with large enough unitary representations.